 Opt for Ethyl Ascorbic Acid Serum, a derivative of vitamin C that works best for treating hyperpigmentation.

 Since your skin is exposed to increased humidity and sweat during monsoon, it tends to lose the ability to retain moisture and worsen eczema.
-As a result, this aggravates eczema symptoms and leaves your skin gets highly dry, itchy, red, and blistered.
+As a result, this aggravates eczema symptoms and leaves your skin highly dry, itchy, red, and blistered.

 Easy tips to follow

 Wear vinyl or hypoallergenic gloves while doing house chores like washing dishes and clothes.
-Because exposure to bleaches and detergents can make the condition worse.
+Because exposure to bleaches and detergents can make the eczema condition worse.
 It will leave skin itchy and irritated.

-Try to maintain skin hygiene to avoid fungal infection risks
+Try to maintain skin hygiene to avoid fungal infection risks in monsoon

 Monsoon season motivates fungal infections.
 When dealing with eczema, it is crucial to maintain skin hygiene to keep yourself protected from such fungal infections as they can worsen the condition.

-Look for gentle cleansers, and body washes that are free from fragrances, strong surfactants, and specially formulated for eczema-prone skin.
+Look for gentle cleansers, and body washes that are free from fragrances, and strong surfactants, and specially formulated for eczema-prone skin.

 5. Insect bites and stings